-Students whose charges are less than the financial aid received are encouraged to have the excess financial aid direct deposited into his or her bank account.
+Students whose charges are less than the financial aid received are encouraged to have the excess financial aid direct deposited into their bank account.
 If a student does not complete a direct deposit request, an excess aid check will issued by the Business Office where the student may pick it up or request to have it mailed.

 Financial Aid Satisfactory Progress Policy

 Federal regulations require institutions participating in federal financial aid programs to measure a student’s progress toward earning a degree.
 To be eligible to receive financial aid, students must meet all of the institution requirements, be admitted into a degree granting program and must meet the following minimum standards:

 - Attempted/Completed Credits.
 Students must successfully complete a minimum of 66.667% of the cumulative attempted credits.

 - Maximum Time Limit.
 Students must successfully complete their degree within 150% of the published number of credits needed to complete their program of study.
 The maximum number of credits includes all credits attempted while attending Minot State University and any credits attempted at other colleges or universities whether or not federal financial aid was received while completing those credits.
 Students who are approaching the maximum attempted credit hour limit will receive a Financial Aid Information Service Indicator on Campus Connection to warn them that they are close to reaching this limit.